 For others who have to submit lesson plans to a higher authority or simply prefer a more concise record of the school year, write the lesson completed into the dated sheet after the fact.
 It’s not cheating — I promise!

 Doing things this way means no erasing, no scratch-outs, no weeks where you are ahead or behind what is written in your plan book.
 But you still have created a homeschool plan to follow that guides you along.

 Let’s do some math.
 (Stop groaning — it won’t hurt.
 I promise.)

 You need to do, say, 170 school days a year to meet your homeschooling requirements.
 Now if you school 10 months out of the year, math tells us that you have to actually do 17 days a month of school to meet your requirement.

 So 17 is your magic number.
 In reality, that is all you need to know to plan a good school year.
-You don’t have to plan which 17 days of the month you are going to do school, you just need to know that you have to do 17.
+You don’t have to plan which 17 days of the month you are going to do school.
+You just need to know you have to do 17.

 Stop and consider for a few moments how freeing this is!
 Take out a calendar and look at a typical school month.
 How hard is it to get 17 days done?
 Most months you can take an entire week off and still easily hit those 17 days.

 So what can you do with this new-found secret power?